 Over Power Compensation or Protection (OPP) represents a way to limit the effects of the propagation delay when the converter is supplied from its highest input voltage.
 The propagation delay naturally extends the power capability of any current-limited converter.
-Figure 38 explains why.
+Figure 35 explains why.
 The main parameter is the on slope, that is to say, the pace at which the inductor current grows-up when the power switch closes.
 For a flyback controller, the slope is given by:

-$$S{on} = \frac{V{in}}{L_p}$$ (eq.
-4)
+$$S{\text{on}} = \frac{V{\text{in}}}{L{\text{p}}} \qquad (\text{eq.
+4})$$ where L_p is the transformer magnetizing/primary inductance and V{in} , the input voltage.

-where $L_p$ is the transformer magnetizing/primary inductance and $V{in}$ , the input voltage.
+Figure 35.
+Internal logic blocks take a certain amount of time before shutting off the driving pulses in presence of an overcurrent event.

 As the internal logic takes some time to react, the switch gate shutdown does not immediately occur when the maximum power limit is detected (just before activating the overload protection circuit).
-Clearly speaking, it can take up to 100 ns for the NCP1027 current sense comparator to propagate through the various logical gates before reaching the power switch and finally shutting it off.
-This is the well-known propagation delay noted $t{prop}$ .
-Unfortunately, during this time, the current keeps growing as Figure 38 depicts.
+Clearly speaking, it can take up to 100 ns for the NCP1028 current sense comparator to propagate through the various logical gates before reaching the power switch and finally shutting it off.
+This is the well-known propagation delay noted t{prop} .
+Unfortunately, during this time, the current keeps growing as Figure 35 depicts.
 The peak current will therefore be troubled by this propagation delay.
 The formula to obtain the final value is simply: